 - Drain spinach and squeeze until you've gotten most of the water out of it.

-- In a large mixing bowl add ground beef, nutritional yeast, ketchup, tomato paste, garlic, Italian seasoning, onion powder, salt, pepper, and eggs.
+- In a large mixing bowl add ground beef, almond flour, ketchup, tomato paste, garlic, Italian seasoning, onion powder, salt, pepper, and eggs.

 - Using your hands or a spoon, mix ingredients until they are well incorporated.